mnelson4/printmyblog/readme.txt

 * place the “Print My Blog” Gutenberg block on a page and allow site visitors to print your blog too
 * no watermark in print-out, and attribution optional,
 * [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) compliant (no data is collected about your visitors)
-* no upsells, advertising, or data collection (we can't even know which sites use this software)
 * free, open-source software, so you can use it for whatever you like without fear of changing terms of use, customize it to fit your needs (although we'd curious to hear what you've done with it), and even redistribute it.
 There is no lengthy legal document describing how you're giving up your rights by using this software!